SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/configure.md

 ### Show field

-* Check each field you want to display in the **Product** dialog in SuperOffice CRM.
+* Check each field you want to display in the Product dialog.
 * Remove the checks for fields you do not want to display.
 * Greyed out/non-editable checkboxes are fields that cannot be removed.